 Robbins raced sporadically until the end.
 His final NASCAR appearance came at the 1982 Atlanta Journal 500, held a little over a month before the country music legend's untimely death.
 The following season, the Coors 420 at the Nashville International Speedway was renamed to the Marty Robbins 420.

 The Nudie Suit of Race Cars

-In the spirit of his era's male country singers and their wardrobe choices, Robbins brought a bold, colorful look to the track.
-The various cars Cotton Owens built for Robbins sported an eye-catching, two-toned magenta and chartreuse paint job.
-Variations of this look appeared on Robbins' cars during his racer days, including Fords, Buicks, Plymouths, and Dodge Chargers, for years to come.
-Had it appeared on track more often, this design could've made for some of the most iconic-looking rides of its time.
+In the spirit of his era's country singers and their wardrobe choices, Robbins brought a bold, colorful look to the track.
+The various cars Cotton Owens built for Robbins sported variations of an eye-catching, two-toned magenta and chartreuse paint scheme.

 This article was originally published in April of 2018.

 Enjoy all things country?